-- Payroll costs,

-- interest payments on covered loan obligations, and

-- covered rent and utility payments.

-Payroll includes parsonage, health care benefits, paid time off (PTO), and retirement benefits.

-For educational institutions, payroll does not include qualified tuition reimbursement (QTR) or the amount of employee salaries that is above \$100,000.
+- · payroll costs, - interest payments on covered loan obligations, and - covered rent and utility payments. - Payroll includes parsonage, health care benefits, paid time off (PTO), and retirement benefits. - For educational institutions, payroll does not include qualified tuition reimbursement (QTR) or the amount of employee salaries that is above \$100,000.

-Forgiveness amounts will be decreased for any reductions in the number of employees or reductions in wages of 25% or more when comparing the covered period of employment to that same period in 2019.
+Forgiveness amounts will be decreased for any reductions in the number of employees or reductions in wages 25% or more when comparing the covered period of employment to that same period in 2019.
 The interest rate on the loan is 4%.

 Loans will be made by SBA-approved lenders, which include most major national banks.
 The SBA is setting the guidelines, and the banks will be processing loan applications.
-Please contact your bank as soon as possible!
-Here is a link for the application that was recently posted https://home.treasury.gov/system/files/136/Paycheck-Protection-Program-Application-3-30-2020-v3.pdf
+Please contact your bank asap!